Shirin David

-Barbara Shirin Davidavicius (born 11 April 1995), known professionally as Shirin David, is a German rapper, singer and songwriter, entrepreneur, and head of a music label.
+Barbara Shirin Davidavicius (born 11 April 1995), known professionally as Shirin David (/de/), is a German rapper, singer and songwriter, entrepreneur, and head of music label Juicy Money.
 Initially known for creating video content on the online platform YouTube, David gained notoriety as a singer in 2015 when she was featured on the single "Du liebst mich nicht".
-Since then she has primarily continued making music as a rapper.
-David has released three full-length albums: Supersize (2019), Bitches brauchen Rap (2021), and Schlau aber blond (2025), with the first and former reaching number one chart positions in Germany.
+Since then, she has primarily continued making music as a rapper.
+David has released three full-length albums: Supersize (2019), Bitches brauchen Rap (2021), and Schlau aber blond (2025), with the first and third reaching number one on the German Album Top 100.

 Early life

 Barbara Shirin Davidavicius was born in Hamburg to a Lithuanian mother and an Iranian father.
 She spent the first years of her life in Lithuania.
-At a young age she began to play the piano, later followed by the violin and oboe.
+At a young age, she began to play the piano, later followed by the violin and oboe.
 At the same time, she took dance lessons at the ballet school of the Hamburg Ballet.
 She also studied at the Hamburg Youth Opera Academy.